bayfrontmedia/filesystem-factory/README.md

 **Description:**

-Sets the current disk, creating a new filesystem instance if not already existing.
+Sets the current disk.

 After the disk is accessed, the current disk will automatically revert to the default disk.

 **Parameters:**